rud-wtag/docker/Readme.md

 docker-compose up
 ```

-### Stop or down all the container manage py docker compose file
+### Stop or down all the container with docker compose
 ```bash
 docker-compose down
 ```